Andronovo

 While the observation has no evidential value in itself, it deserves

-noting that the cultural identity of the Andronovo culture has now virtually
+noting that the cultural identity of the Andronovo culture has now

-its publication, there was still some hesitation.
+for before its publication, there was still some hesitation.

 Thus,